luxonis/depthai-hardware/docs/source/pages/DM1098OBC.rst

 Interfacing with the DepthAI SoM is also possible with DM1098OBC_WiFi connector pads J5, and J6.
 These pads are designed for the Molex/53047-0810 or equivalent.
 Please refer to the schematics for pinout information.

-The reset button resets the Luxonis DepthAI SoM only.
+The reset button resets the OAK-SoM only.

 The 5V LED indicates 5V power is present on the DM1098OBC.
-The PG LED indicates "power good" from the DepthAI SoM.
+The PG LED indicates "power good" from the OAK-SoM.
 The "RUN" LED indicates that the DepthAI SoM is not in reset.

 `Here is an example how to connect to the wifi and creates a basic http file server <https://github.com/luxonis/esp32-spi-message-demo/tree/main/jpeg_webserver_demo>`__.